Fast constrained sampling in pre-trained diffusion models: Experiments

-We validate our approach on ImageNet \citep{deng2009imagenet} by performing inpainting and super-resolution.
-Following \citet{chung2023prompt}, we randomly choose 1000 images from the 10k test images of the \verb|ctest10k| split.
-For the diffusion model, we use SD v1.5, which is pre-trained on the LAION \citep{schuhmann2022laion} text-image dataset.
-All experiments were done on a single NVIDIA RTX A5000 24GB GPU.
+We first verify our algorithm by generating images under linear constraints, which has been the main application of many previous algorithms \cite{chung2023diffusion,rout2023solving,chung2023prompt}.
+We follow the evaluation setting of \citet{saharia2022palette} and test our method on ImageNet \cite{deng2009imagenet}, using the first 1000 images from the 10k validation set of the \verb|ctest10k| split.
+For evaluation, we measure the PSNR, LPIPS \cite{zhang2018perceptual}, and FID \cite{heusel2017gans} between the real and generated images.
+We use Stable Diffusion 1.4, which is pre-trained on the LAION \cite{schuhmann2022laion} text-image pair dataset.
+Experiments were run on an NVIDIA RTX A5000 24GB GPU.

-We use Stable Diffusion 1.5, a latent diffusion model, which spatially compresses the images by a factor of 8.
-To demonstrate the versatility of our approach, we approach linear inverse problems from two different angles.
-For inpainting, instead of decoding the latent into an image and comparing it to the measurement in pixel space, we opt to dilate the pixel-level masks and directly perform inpainting in the latent space.
-That means we 'discard' some of the information in the given image by only keeping $8\times8$ patches that do not overlap with the masked pixels.
-Consequently, we apply the masking and un-masking operators, $\mA$ and $\mA^T$ respectively, in the latent space and inpaint latent values instead of pixels.
-Even with fewer pixels, our method performs better than existing methods in inferring the missing information.
-We utilize the $10-20\%$ free-form masking from \citet{saharia2022palette} as the method of masking pixels.
+\paragraph{Free-form inpainting and $8\times$ super-resolution} In free-form inpainting, masks are randomly sampled and mask out 10-20\% of the image pixels.
+For inpainting with our method, we opt to directly operate on the Stable Diffusion latent given that Stable Diffusion VAE mostly compresses information locally.
+We apply the masking in pixel space, encode the masked image and inpaint with the unmasked VAE latents.
+We also apply a $3\times3$ dilation kernel on the pixel mask before downsampling, masking out some extra pixels along the edge that we find the VAE fails to encode.

-For superresolution, we cannot work in the latent space as the operation of downsampling pixels does not correspond to downsampling latents.
-Therefore, in order to compute the error direction $\ve$ we backpropagate the pixel-level constraint cost $(\mA \mathcal{D}(\vx_t) - \vy)^T(\mA D(\vx_t) - \vy)$ through the decoder network and utilize the resulting gradient w.r.t. the latent as the error direction.
-We note that by setting $\ve = -\partial C(\mathcal{D}(\vx_t) / \partial \vx_t$ we only require backpropagation through the decoder model, which is significantly less expensive than backpropagating through the denoiser network, as is done in previous works.
-For both degradations, we also include additive white Gaussian noise with $\sigma_\vy = 0.05$.
+For super-resolution, we cannot apply the constraint in the VAE latent space since image downsampling does not correspond to downsampling VAE latents.
+This makes super-resolution non-linear.
+It involves the differentiable decoder $\mathcal{D}$, and to compute the error direction $\ve$, we backpropagate the pixel-level linear constraint $(\mA \mathcal{D}(\hat{\vx}_0)) - \vy)^T(\mA \mathcal{D}(\hat{\vx}_0) - \vy)$ through the decoder network.
+We discuss backpropagation for computing the error direction further in the non-linear constraint experiments (\ref{subsec:non-linear}) but leave super-resolution in the linear section as done by previous works.